decentralized-identity/ion/docs/design.md

 - Gets fee and lock information from ION Bitcoin service to decide how many operations can be written in a transaction.

-- The Bitcoin minors at any given time may demand more or less transaction fee the the total per-operation fee required by ION.
+- The Bitcoin miners at any given time may demand more or less transaction fee the the total per-operation fee required by ION.
 The batch writer will spend the lager amount of the two to ensure reliable anchoring of the ION transaction.

 - Waits for confirmation.